valdep/DIYabletonController/README.md

 ## Further development

 * The controller will feature several MIDI Thru outputs.
 These outputs will be completely derived from the MIDI input, this feature consists only of hardware.
 Most schematics includes an opto-isolator in order to isolate the signal comming from the MIDI in and NOT logic gates that are used has buffer for MIDI Thru outputs.
+An exemple of Midi Thru : [midi thru box](https://moroccodave.com/2017/10/04/diy-midi-thru-box-version-2/)
+* The controller will feature an input for plug in a footswitch.
+For exemple some commands will be trigger by this footswitch.